 Customers and Consumption

-Electricity demand in Elektro’s concession area has been growing over the last five years at a consistently higher rate than either the national average or the rate for the metropolitan São Paulo region.
-Accordingly, for the period 1994 through 1999, electricity consumption in Elektro’s concession area grew 6.0% annually.
+For the period 1994 through 1999, electricity consumption in the Elektro concession area grew 6.0% annually.
 The highest growth in consumption occurred in the residential and commercial sectors, especially after the adoption of the Real Plan in June 1994.
+This growth in Elektro’s electricity demand over the last five years is at a rate consistently higher than either the national average or the rate for the metropolitan São Paulo region.

 The table below shows Elektro’s electricity sales by customer category during the period 1994-1999: